jensv/2018-08-27-llnl_pandas/_episodes/06-libraries.md

 ## Create an alias for a library module when importing it to shorten programs.

-*   Use `import ... as ...` to give a library a short *alias* while importing it.
+We use `import ... as ...` to give a library a short *alias* while importing it.
-*   Then refer to items in the library using that shortened name.
+Then we can refer to items in the library using that shortened name.

 ~~~
 import math as m